All Jobs

 - Create and execute event marketing plans; manage social media accounts, websites, and email lists; develop strategies to promote events

-- Manage the guest experience; provide a welcoming and accommodating environment for all patrons; may direct customer services teams and front of house operations
+- Ensure an exceptional guest experience; provide a welcoming and accommodating environment for all patrons; may direct customer services teams and front of house operations

-- Ensure facilities are maintained; establish and maintain relationship with internal resources for maintenance support
+- Ensure facilities are maintained; establish and maintain relationships with internal and external resources for maintenance support

-- Maintain and track program budgets; participate in fund-raising activities; assist with the preparation of grants
+- Administer and track program budgets; participate in fund-raising activities; assist with the preparation of grants

 - May supervise staff members, including hiring, development, and performance management